AugurProject/augur.js-docs/source/version2/includes/_typeDefinitions.md

 * **`creationBlock`** (number) Number of the Ethereum block containing the Market creation.
 * **`creationFee`** (string) Fee paid by the Market Creator to create the Market, in ETH.
 * **`settlementFee`** (string) Fee extracted when a Complete Set is Settled.
 It is the combination of the Creator Fee and the Reporting Fee.
-* **`reportingFeeRate`** (string) Percentage rate of ETH sent to the Fee Window containing the Market whenever shares are settled.
+* **`reportingFeeRate`** (string) Percentage rate of ETH sent to the Dispute Window containing the Market whenever shares are settled.
 Reporting Fees are later used to pay REP holders for Reporting on the Outcome of Markets.
 * **`marketCreatorFeeRate`** (string) Percentage rate of ETH paid to the Market creator whenever shares are settled.
 * **`marketCreatorFeesBalance`** (string) Amount of claimable fees the Market creator has not collected from the Market, in ETH.
 * **`marketCreatorMailbox`** (string) Ethereum address of the Market Creator, as a hexadecimal string.